-Individuals may self-nominate but will be given preference if nominated by any of the three collaborating sponsoring organizations.
-The RRCLC Steering Committee will choose and appoint a cohort each year with the intent of achieving a broad diversity of GME experience, specialties, and demographics and assuring some continuity from year to year.
+Individuals may self-nominate but are given preference if nominated by any of the three collaborating sponsoring organizations.
+The RR-CLC Steering Committee chooses and appoints a cohort each year with the intent of achieving a broad diversity of GME experience, specialties, and demographics and assuring some continuity from year to year.